-William Lewitt, NP is a Family Nurse Practitioner for all ages.
-He provides Holistic Primary Care, managing chronic medical conditions, promoting health and wellness, and treating the whole patient, mind, body and spirit, in an ethical, humane and collaborative way.
+William Lewitt is a Family Nurse Practitioner for all ages.
+He provides Holistic Primary Care, managing chronic medical conditions, promoting health and wellness, and treating the whole patient, mind, body, and spirit, in an ethical, humane and collaborative way.
 This model involves health promotion activities such as physical exercise, meditation, and dietary management which is evidence based on making a positive impact on a patient’s health.

 He develops a relationship with his patients working as an advocate and teacher, helping them identify health challenges and achieve their health goals.